FracktalWorks/Fracktory-5/README.md

 6. Merge the previous release branch version of Fracktory 5 into current branch and resolve conflicts if any using github desktop & vscode source control.
 7. Update conandata.yaml with latest versioning
 8. create `latest.json` file in `Fracktory-5` folder in "main" branch, copying from the latest Fracktory branch to have cura check for latest version available
-9. Update guthub actions workflow with latest verion numbers
+9. Update guthub actions workflow `cura-installer-windows.yml` with latest verion numbers for fracktory and Curaengine
-10. change master branch to this new version on Github website.
+10. change default  branch to this new version on Github website for Fracktory and CuraEngine.
 11. Update Curaengine in the same way.
 12. Fist compile latest version of curaengine as the latest version needed by conandata.yaml
-13. compile cura
+13. compile cura using above steps